zeek/zeek/install/cross-compiling.rst

   set(CMAKE_SYSTEM_NAME Linux)

   # The CMAKE_STAGING_PREFIX option may not work.
-  # Given that Bro is configured:
+  # Given that Zeek is configured:
   #
   #   `./configure --prefix=<dir>`
   #